Advances lauded as Malawi becomes next developing country to introduce pneumococcal vaccine on Saturday - World Pneumonia Day

-The introduction of pneumococcal vaccines, GAVI supported vaccines, into the national immunisation programme.
-A health worker vaccines a child at the celebratory event held in Nairobi, 14 February 2011.
+The introduction of GAVI supported pneumococcal vaccines, into the national immunisation programme.
+A health worker vaccinates a child at the celebratory event held in Nairobi, 14 February 2011.
 Photo: GAVI/11/Riccardo Gangale.

 Geneva, 10 November 2011 - Vaccines against the primary cause of deaths from pneumonia in developing countries could save millions of lives and are highly cost-effective, according to a comprehensive new analysis to be released on Thursday, 10 November.

 In a paper published in the journal International Health, the authors estimate that two pneumococcal vaccines being introduced in the world’s poorest countries with support from the GAVI Alliance could save the lives of three to four million children over the next 10 years.
 A separate report released by the International Vaccine Access Center (IVAC) at the Johns Hopkins University shows that progress in rolling out interventions to control pneumonia has been uneven, with the greatest recent progress in access to vaccines but lingering lack of access to medical care and antibiotics in the countries where children are most vulnerable to pneumonia.